awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

 - god has no intellect but he is a thinking thing
 - god nessicarily exists
 - (natura naturata, 185)
+- substance cannot be produced by anything else
+  - therefore self caused
+- existance belongs to the nature of substance
+  - thus must be ifinite or infinite
+  - every substance is infinite
+  - because theres only one substance, if there were 2, they would have to share an attribute to limit one another
+    - through sharing something in common
+- thought and extension cannot limit one another

 # Ethics (Dr. Darren Staloff)